xavier-tobin/PatternAnnotatedString/README.md

     var searchQuery by remember { mutableStateOf("") }

-    // For performance reasons, you should remember the pattern annotation with the search query as a key val highlightAnnotation = remember(searchQuery) {
+    // Remember the pattern annotation with the search query as a key to avoid rebuilding it on every recomposition val highlightAnnotation = remember(searchQuery) {
         basicPatternAnnotation(
             pattern = searchQuery,